gingerchew/ginger.wtf-2024/src/posts/building-a-tag-cloud-with-eleventy.md

 ## What is it?

-Tag cloud is a page or component that shows all of the tags (or the most popular) on your site.
+A tag cloud is a page or component that shows all of the tags (or the most popular) on your site.
 It's a nice way of exposing all the content in your site without being a giant list of posts.

 ## The gist of it